openstack/bifrost/README.rst

 of a host per line model in order to process through the entire list, as well as reference the specific field items.

-An example file can be found at: playbooks/inventory/baremetal.csv.example
+An example file can be found at: ``playbooks/inventory/baremetal.csv.example``

 How this works?
 ---------------

-Utilizing the dynamic inventory module, enrollment is as simple as setting the BIFROST_INVENTORY_SOURCE environment variable to your inventory data source, and then executing the enrollment playbook.::
+Utilizing the dynamic inventory module, enrollment is as simple as setting the ``BIFROST_INVENTORY_SOURCE`` environment variable to your inventory data source, and then executing the enrollment playbook.::

   export BIFROST_INVENTORY_SOURCE=/tmp/baremetal.json
   ansible-playbook -vvvv -i inventory/bifrost_inventory.py enroll-dynamic.yaml

 Note that enrollment is a one-time operation.
 The Ansible module *does not* synchronize data for existing nodes.
-You should use the Ironic CLI to do this manually at the moment.
+You should use the ironic CLI to do this manually at the moment.

-Additionally, it is important to note that the playbooks for enrollment are split into three separate playbooks based up the setting of ipmi_bridging.
+Additionally, it is important to note that the playbooks for enrollment are split into three separate playbooks based on the ``ipmi_bridging`` setting.

-Hardware Deployment
+Hardware deployment
 ===================

 How this works?